On the Crafar Farms sale, and what really makes us strong

 Many economists argue that foreign investment always creates jobs and growth for the recipient country.
 During a recent visit to NBR, a senior cabinet minister said it would be intellectually dishonest of his government to say it could create more jobs if it did not allow foreign investment.

 There are also more pragmatic arguments.

-No, it can't buy land directly in China, but Fonterra is making major investments in companies that control farm production, in China.
+No, Fonterra can buy land in China.
+But that merely puts it on a par with the locals, who can only lease.
+Fonterra can and does make major investments in Chinese companies that control farm production.
 It's also making major investments in India and Brazil.

 Yet trade is a two-way street.
 We can’t expect China, India and others to open their huge markets to Fonterra, and other New Zealand companies, if we slam the door shut here.

 Reality is messier, of course.
 Countries cheat and drag their heels.
 Especially those in more dominant positions (and for better or worse, we need China more than it needs us).
 And Fonterra, with the Sanlu scandal, has found China treacherously difficult so far (and anyone too starry-eyed should read Cathy Odgers' cautionary advice here).
 But quid pro quo has to be our working principle.

 The High Court has asked the OIO to apply a wider test: whether a foreign buyer will bring economic benefits over and above those that could be provided by a domestic owner.

 If you look at the big picture, it’s easy to argue "yes" in the case of the 16 Crafar farms.

 More so because it will help the world's most populous country develop a taste for New Zealand's largest export.